magicgamer456/zodiac-1.0.1-folk/README.md

 This mod patches sodium so sodium isn't able to stop pojav launcher users from using it.

-# What is different about this folk
+# What is different about this fork
 Well it adds java 17 compatibility that's it.